D067659/tpmc_documentation/user_guide/user_guide.md

 Placeholders can take potentially three primitive datatypes (string, number or boolean).
 In case of number  respectively boolean you can specify if this values should be converted to a string if they need to be inserted into a "URL Parameters Template" or "Request Body Template". *Uncheck the "Do not convert placeholder value to 'String' before insertion into a JSON template." checkbox to convert the Placeholder value to a string, check to leave the orginal value.* In case of a placeholder that receives a value of type string, it does not matter whether you check or uncheck this checkbox.

+**Request Method** specifies which HTTP request method is used for the API request which can be selected from the dropdown menu.

+**API Endpoint URL** specifies to which URL the request should be made.
+You can also use Placeholders in this field.

 You can add **Headers** to the API request.
 *Click the "Add a new key-value pair", bin and "Delete all key-value pairs" buttons to add and remove header fields*